ziga-vaupotic/ziga-vaupotic.github.io/_posts/2023-06-28-rayleigh-benard-convection.md

 \end{equation}
 $$

 The weights are pre-obtained for every $x_i$.
-For approximating higher order terms on would need a larger set of basis functions.
+For approximating higher order terms one would need a larger set of stencil points.
 For example approximating higher order laplace operators $\nabla^\alpha$, using monomials at point $p$ looks like

 $$
 \begin{equation}